Damjana Bratuž

-Damjana Bratuž (31 July 1927 – 21 May 2025) was a Slovenian pianist, music educator, and university professor.
+Damjana Bratuž (31 July 1927 – 21 May 2025) was a Slovenian pianist, music scholar, music educator, and professor at University of Western Ontario from 1967 to 2025.
 She was noted for her research on music semiotics and the piano works of Béla Bartók, and for her role in developing piano pedagogy in Canada.
-Educated in Italy, Austria, France, and the United States, she was the first woman to earn a Doctor of Music degree in piano literature and performance at the Indiana University School of Music.
+Educated in Italy, Austria, France, and the United States, she was the first woman to earn a doctorate of music (DM) in piano literature and performance at the Indiana University School of Music.

 Childhood

 Damjana Bratuž was born into a Slovenian family on 31 July 1927 in Bilje, which at that time was part of the Kingdom of Italy.
-Her mother was the café owner Marija Fornazarič, and her father was the café owner Rudolf Bratuž (Rudi Bratuž), a cousin of the composer and choir director Lojze Bratuž.
+Her mother was the café owner Marija Fornazarič, and her father was the café owner Rudolf Bratuž, also known as Rudi Bratuž, a cousin of the composer and choir director Lojze Bratuž.
 She had a younger sister, the actress Bogdana Bratuž.
 She spent her childhood in Gorizia, where her parents ran a café.
-This Central European, “Viennese-style” establishment in the city center was a gathering place primarily for Slovenian townspeople.Intellectuals and politicians, students and clergy would meet there.
-Between 1932 and 1938, Damjana attended primary school in Gorizia.
-In 1937, Lojze Bratuž died as a result of fascist torture, which deeply affected nine-year-old Damjana.
+This Central European, "Viennese-style" establishment in the city center was a gathering place primarily for Slovenian townspeople.
+Intellectuals and politicians, students and clergy would meet there.
+Between 1932 and 1938, Bratuž attended primary school in Gorizia.
+In 1937, Lojze Bratuž died as a result of fascist torture, which deeply affected the nine-year-old Bratuž.
 Decades later, she kept his photograph in her classroom.

 In 1938 she began attending the Ginnasio–Liceo Classico school in Gorizia.
 Alongside this she enrolled in the Municipal School of Music in Gorizia (Scuola Comunale di musica).
 She studied piano, voice, ballet, and organ.
 Her first piano teacher was the pianist Evzebio Kurelič.
 She was taught music theory, solfeggio, harmony, and music history by the Italian composer and painter Cecilia Seghizzi.

-Damjana’s family suffered severely under fascist persecution.
+Bratuž’s family suffered severely under fascist persecution.
 At one point the fascist authorities shut down her parents’ café for three months.
 During the Second World War her father was imprisoned twice.
 After the war he was imprisoned by the communist authorities in Yugoslavia.
 Two months later he returned to his family and entered Italian political life, advocating for the interests of the Slovenes of Gorizia.